oDinZu/SharpeTronics.com/collections/_posts/2021-11-11-configure-build-install-qt5-15-2-source-on-ubuntu-with-X11-support.md

 ### What is Qt?
 "Qt is a cross-platform application development framework for desktop, embedded and mobile."
 [Qt Wiki]

+### What is a Static Qt?
+In general, a static Qt option includes libraries locally.
+This aids in having an application run on different versions of Linux distros.
+When the application is compiled, we check the app with *ldd yourapp* to list what the binary is dependent on to run.
+Essentially, the Qt libraries are included in the binary.
+Decovar.dev has a great explanation on advantages and disadvantages of building a static Qt.
+[At last, let's build Qt statically]

 ### Let's Begin!